How to Avoid Obstructed Views at Fenway Park

 As you get into the higher rows in the Section, the pole becomes less of a problem, and by Row 5 or 6 it’s not likely to be too much of an issue.
 That’s not to say it won’t be at least a little annoying, but it’s better than missing all of third base.

 Sometimes a support pole can be right in front of a seat in the first row, but if it is, the Sox will mark that as OV.
-So if you can get a first row seat that doesn’t say that, you should have a very good view with no obstructions at all, and for the price that’s a great seat at Fenway.
+So if you can get a first row seat that doesn’t say that, you should have a very good view with no obstructions at all.
+For the price that’s a great seat at Fenway.

 One last thing: The support pole can sometimes be in the last row of a Loge Box section, which is usually Row XX.
 This is more common on the first base side.
 If you’re sitting next to one of these, it might make for a lot of leaning forward at the very least, and it isn’t likely to be fun.
 So just to be sure, avoid Row XX in the Loge Box seats.